Apeder/RepData_PeerAssessment1-1/PA1_template.md

 actDataClean <- na.omit(actData)
 ```
 As-01,10-08, 11-01, 11-04, 11-09, 11-10, 11-14 and 11-30 contain only NA values for
-steps taken, these dates are excluded from the dataset.
+steps taken, these dates are excluded from the dataset "actDataClean".

 ## What is mean total number of steps taken per day?